yiisoft/yii-core/docs/guide/intro-upgrade-from-v1.md

 ```

 There were some problems with overriding the constructor of an ActiveRecord class in 1.1.
 These are not present in
 version 2.0 anymore.
-Note that when adding parameters to the constructor you might have to override [[yii\db\ActiveRecord::instantiate()]].
+Note that when adding parameters to the constructor you might have to override [[Yiisoft\Db\ActiveRecord::instantiate()]].

 There are many other changes and enhancements to Active Record.
 Please refer to
 the [Active Record](db-active-record.md) section for more details.